International applicants & their access to the HSWT

 We recommend that you plan for this amount for your stay (e.g. for accommodation, food, clothing, insurance, learning materials and leisure activities), even if you do not need proof of funding.

-The following costs are incurred per semester for studying at the University of Applied Sciences Weihenstephan-Triesdorf (as of summer semester 2023):
+The following costs are incurred per semester for studying at the University of Applied Sciences Weihenstephan-Triesdorf (as of winter semester 2024/25):

 Tuition fees are only charged at HSWT for students from non-EU countries in the International Master of Landscape Architecture (IMLA).
 They pay 750 euros per semester.